 Frame Modifications can mean just about anything.
-Sometimes it just means re-spacing the rear triangle to get from the obsolete 126mm to the more modern 130mm rear spacing so you can run any modern road hub, or adding dimples to the chain stays for more tire clearance.
+Sometimes it just means re-spacing the rear triangle to get from the obsolete 120 or 126mm to the more modern 130mm rear spacing so you can run any modern road hub, or adding dimples to the chain stays for more tire clearance.
 Sometimes it can mean pulling every braze on off the bike, re-spacing and adding all new braze ons for a new wheel size and drive train.
 The only limits are what your frame will allow and your imagination!

 A little more tire clearance.